Nazanin-hub/Pewlett-Hackard-Analysis/README.md

  - 90,386 employees will be retired soon.
  - Senior engineers and senior staff positions need to be filled in the near future because 63.8% of the retirement-age employees belong to these positions.
- - Only 2 Managers will be retired soon.
+ - Only 2 managers will be retired soon.

 ![](https://github.com/Nazanin-hub/Pewlett-Hackard-Analysis/blob/main/Analysis%20Projects%20Folder/Pewlett-Hackard-Analysis%20Folder/retiring_titles.png)